- A grant is a type of financial aid commonly provided by governments and philanthropic foundations. Unlike a loan, you don’t have to pay it back.

 - Mandatory Grant: Awarded to each eligible applicant, the mandatory grant is based on the conditions defined in the authorizing statute.

-- Formula Grant: This is a type of mandatory grant that is awarded based on statistical criteria for specific types of work.2
+- Formula Grant: This is a type of mandatory noncompetitive grant that is awarded based on a predetermined formula.

 The Catalog of Federal Domestic Assistance lists the top five issuing agencies for grants: